crispinalan/talkcalendar/README.md

 * [Geany](https://www.geany.org/)
 * Geany is a small and lightweight Integrated Development Environment which only requires the GTK+ runtime libraries.
 It has features including syntax highlighting, code completion, auto completion of often used constructs (e.g. if, for and while), code folding, embedded terminal emulation and extensibility through plugins.
 Geany uses the GPLv2 license.

+* [eSpeak](http://espeak.sourceforge.net) is a compact open source software speech synthesizer for English and other languages, for Linux and Windows.
+It uses the GNU General Public License version 3.